Pece17/IoTBeacon/README.md

 - Raspbian version 10 (buster)

-## Creating new sudo users on Raspberry Pis
+## Creating a new sudo user on Raspberry Pis

 Rasbian has a default user "pi".
 For safety reasons we replaced pi with a new user: